Environmental, Social & Governance (ESG)

 Beware of "Garbage In Garbage Out" ESG Practices

-Environmental, Social & Governance (ESG) is a concept that is easily abused, where ESG is only as good as the leadership team involved in enforcing those self-imposed mandates to be a good corporate citizen.
+Environmental, Social & Governance (ESG) is a concept that is easily abused, where ESG is only as good as the leadership team involved in enforcing those self-imposed mandates.
 Any critical review of an ESG program should evaluate exceptions management practices to determine if ESG is merely "virtue signaling" to promote the organization through fraudulent marketing purposes or if the organization is willing to operationalize difficult decisions that could lead to lost profits in the pursuit of being a good corporate citizen.

-On the cybersecurity and privacy side of ESG, unlike buying carbon credits, an organization cannot make up for its own lacking cybersecurity and privacy practices by buying goodwill from another organization that implements its own responsible cybersecurity and privacy practices.
+On the cybersecurity & data privacy side of ESG, unlike buying carbon credits, an organization cannot make up for its own lacking cybersecurity & data privacy practices by buying goodwill from another organization that implements its own responsible cybersecurity & data privacy practices.
 This means organizations need to step up and actually do what they should be doing to earn a good "social" rating, in the scope of ESG compliance.
 In cybersecurity, "a standard is a standard for a reason" and that concept needs to be enforced, even if it means making difficult choices that could negatively affect profits.
 Without an ethical, morally-rigid leadership team, ESG is not only meaningless, but fundamentally dishonest and indicative of fraudulent business practices.
 ESG must be driven from the highest levels of the organization's leadership team, but only if they are willing to chose the harder right over the easier wrong.

 ESG criteria are considerations of interest for "social responsibility" at the corporate level.
 ESG is traditionally used to screen potential investments as a way to support and maintain ethical conduct across organizations.
-However, with the evolving landscape of statutory, regulatory and contractual obligations, the SCF identified two significant points of intersection between the SCF's security and privacy controls with the "social" component of ESG factors:
+However, with the evolving landscape of statutory, regulatory and contractual obligations, the SCF identified two significant points of intersection between the SCF's cybersecurity & data privacy controls with the "social" component of ESG factors:

 - Human rights.